Documentation

 Histograms (render="histogram")

-Use for bar/column style indicators (positive and negative values rendered as bars):
+Use for bar/column style series (positive and negative values rendered as bars):

-• MACD histogram, volume‑style scores, signal strength indicators.
+• MACD histogram, volume-style scores, signal strength — after you compute them.

 chart_indicators.add( [{"time": t, "value": v} for t, v in zip(hist_times, hist_vals)], pane="separate", render="histogram", id="macd_hist", name="MACD Hist", )